Emergency contraception: Intrauterine device

 An effective emergency contraception measure is the copper-T intrauterine device (IUD) which is generally recommended up to 5 days after unprotected intercourse or up to 5 days after probable ovulation.
-Some studies have found effectiveness up to 10 days after unprotected intercourse to prevent pregnancy.
-A 2021 study found that the hormonal IUD was as effective at emergency contraception as the copper IUD, though it is not offered by clinicians for this purpose.
+Some studies have found it to be effective up to 10 days after unprotected intercourse to prevent pregnancy.
+A 2021 study found that the hormonal IUD was as effective at emergency contraception as the copper IUD, though it is not offered by clinicians at the moment due to the lack of research done into the subject.

 Insertion of an IUD is more effective than the use of emergency contraceptive pills – pregnancy rates when used as emergency contraception are the same as with normal IUD use.
 Unlike emergency contraceptive pills, which work by delaying ovulation, the copper-T IUD works by interfering with sperm motility.
 Therefore, the copper IUD is equally effective as emergency contraception at all weight ranges.
 IUDs may be left in place following the subsequent menstruation to provide ongoing contraception for as long as desired (12+ years).